Jeb Huckeba

-Jeb Allen Huckeba (born May 20, 1982) is an American football defensive end.
+Jeb Allen Huckeba (born May 20, 1982) is an American former football defensive end.
 He played in the first ever U.S. Army All-American Bowl on December 30, 2000.
 Huckeba played at Harding Academy (Searcy, Arkansas) before choosing to play for the Arkansas Razorbacks under then head coach Houston Nutt.
-Huckeba went on to be drafted by the Seattle Seahawks of the NFL, where he played for two seasons.
+Huckeba went on to be drafted in the fifth round of the 2005 NFL draft with the 159th overall pick by the Seattle Seahawks of the NFL.
+He spent the entire 2005 season on injured reserve.
+He was placed on reserve/physically unable to perform on July 31, 2006.
+He never played in a regular season NFL game.